Symbian9/qmapshack-doc-wiki/AdvTrkElevation.md

 [TOC]
 - - -

-# Editing elevation data
+# Edit elevation data

-## Manually editing the elevation of a track point
+## Manually edit elevation of a track point

 * Open the edit window for the track,
 * ensure that track data can be edited (open lock in description part of edit window - if lock is closed, click it!)